 Whether you use our dressing or another type, it’s best not to “dress” the salad until you’re ready to eat.
 Dressing can cause the ingredients to get soggy and, if you’re planning for leftovers, you won’t be as happy with your creation the next day.
 When it’s time to eat, simply stir in the dressing to taste and top off the salad with sprinkles of feta cheese, green onions and cilantro.

-All put together, the actual blend is large enough for six generous servings at about 350 calories each.
-That includes all ‘optional’ ingredients except for the dressing.
+All put together, the actual blend is large enough for six generous-sized servings.
 Our founder, Nina, typically eats hers with added protein (see “finishing touches” below) over the course of a couple of days, as she generally eats one large meal a day.

 Add Your Finishing Touches